Russia begins major military drills with Belarus after moves toward closer integration

 “Should we need a closer integration still — be it military, political, economic — we will do that instantly, as soon as we feel the demand from our people, in Belarus and in Russia,” Lukashenko said.

-Earlier this year, Ukraine complained that Russia left most its troops and equipment in place close to its border after the spring exercise.
+Earlier this year, Ukraine complained that after spring exercises, Russia left in place near its border with Ukraine most the troops and equipment used in the drills.
 Ukrainian President Volodymyr Zelensky said Friday that all-out war with Russia was possible.

 “If there is a powerful escalation from Russia, this is the worst thing that can be.
 Regretfully, there is such possibility,” he said.
-Zelensky lamented the fact Ukraine has not made progress on its aspirations to join NATO.
-Moscow has made it clear that it will not tolerate Ukraine joining the alliance.
+Zelensky lamented the fact that Ukraine has not made progress in its aspirations to join NATO.
+Moscow has made clear that it will not tolerate Ukraine’s joining the Western defense alliance.

 Kremlin spokesman Dmitry Peskov said he regretted Zelensky’s comment about a possible war.
 “We would not like to indulge in any apocalyptic expectations,” he said.

-Lithuanian officials are concerned that deepening integration Moscow and Minsk could result in a permanent joint military presence in Belarus, which would “create a security deficit in the region” for NATO, Lithuanian Foreign Minister Gabrielius Landsbergis said in an interview
+Lithuanian officials are concerned that deepening integration between Moscow and Minsk could result in a permanent joint military presence in Belarus, which would “create a security deficit in the region” for NATO, Lithuanian Foreign Minister Gabrielius Landsbergis said in an interview

-“Every time, it is very worrying to have a nontransparent military presence on the borders of Lithuania, the Baltic states and Poland,” said Landsbergis said.
+“Every time, it is very worrying to have a nontransparent military presence on the borders of Lithuania, the Baltic states and Poland,” Landsbergis said.
 “We don’t know which areas will be used, what kind of equipment will be used and what kind of troops there will be in definite numbers.
 This is the most worrying thing.”

 NATO Secretary General Jens Stoltenberg said Friday that NATO would be vigilant because previous Zapad military exercises had significantly exceeded Russian declarations on troop numbers.